Penn Township, Westmoreland County, Pennsylvania: Geography

 Penn Township is also part of the Turtle Creek (Monongahela River tributary) watershed.

+The township contains the census-designated places of Harrison City and Level Green.

 Government

 Penn Township was incorporated in 1855 and became a First Class township in 1958.
 The township is governed by five commissioners who are publicly elected and serve a four-year term.
 Penn Township also has a tax collector elected to serve a four-year term.

 Like all First Class Townships, Penn Township has a fully functioning police force.

 Demographics

 Population

 As of July 1, 2021, Penn Township has a population of 20,346.
 This is a 1.5% increase from the 2020 US Census Population.